AstroPo1ski/Cubic-Dash/README.md

 There will be a survey on surveymonkey up tomorrow (26th sep 2018 hopefully) to ask you about the current build of the game and your thoughts/ideas.
 There will be a email tomorrow with the link to the survey.

 For those that can't install it or are having issues i have sent you a separate email with guidelines to potentially solving your problem.
-If anyone else is having issues or game breaking bugs let me know.
+If anyone else is having issues or game breaking bugs let me know either by emailing me or creating a new issue for this project on github.